Filename extension | .rou.xml |

 Waypoints#

 By defining attribute 'speed' with a positive value, the stop definition is turned into a waypoint.
-The vehicle will drive past the given lane and keep the defined speed while between startPos end endPos.
+The vehicle will drive past the given lane and keep at most the defined speed while between startPos end endPos.
+The actual vehicle speed cannot be higher than it would be without a waypoint.

 Special handling of other attributes: